Pungyeon/golang-auth0-example/ARTICLE.md

 NOTE: the @Injectable() decorator ensures that we can inject the HttpClient.
 Without this, you will get some strange console errors.
 ```

 At the bottom of the file, we are exporting another class `Todo` which is a mirror of our todo class from our backend.
 We use this class throughout our project, to ensure a more accurate description in code, what we are sending and retrieving from our backend.
 The rest of the service is some very basic HTTP calls to our backend.
-Notice that we are using the `environment.gateway` variable to determine where our http calls are headed.
-This makes it easier to change environments.
+Notice that we are using the `environment.gateway` variable to determine where our http calls are headed, making it easier to change environments.

 ```
 NOTE: This service must also be added to our app.module.ts file, just like all our components.
 However, since this is a service our components use, we must add it to the 'providers' section in @NgModule.
 We will also need to add HttpClientModule to the imports section.
 There is a reference to where and how, at a later point in the tutorial
 ```

 Now, let's use our new todo service, for usage in our todo component.
-First, let's create our TypeScript logic in the `todo.component.ts` file:
+First, let's write our TypeScript logic in the `todo.component.ts` file:

 #### ./ui/src/app/todo/todo.component.ts
 ```js